Classifying Types of Probability In Exercises 53-58, classify the... | Channels for Pearson+

 1

-Understand the three types of probability: Classical probability is based on equally likely outcomes, empirical probability is based on observed data or experiments, and subjective probability is based on personal judgment or estimation.
+Step 1: Understand the three types of probability: Classical probability is based on equally likely outcomes (e.g., rolling a die), empirical probability is based on observed data or experiments, and subjective probability is based on personal judgment or opinion.

-Analyze the given statement: 'You estimate that the probability of getting all the classes you want on your next schedule is about 25%.'
+Step 2: Analyze the given statement.
+The analyst 'feels' that the probability of the team winning is 60%.
+This indicates that the probability is not derived from a mathematical model or experimental data.

-Notice that the probability is described as an estimate, which is not derived from observed data or a formal calculation of equally likely outcomes.
+Step 3: Recognize that the use of the word 'feels' suggests the probability is based on the analyst's personal judgment or intuition rather than objective data or theoretical calculations.

-Recognize that this estimate is based on personal judgment or belief, rather than empirical evidence or a theoretical framework.
+Step 4: Classify the probability.
+Since the probability is based on personal judgment, it is an example of subjective probability.

-Classify the statement as an example of subjective probability because it relies on personal estimation rather than data or mathematical reasoning.
+Step 5: Conclude the reasoning.
+The statement is classified as subjective probability because it reflects the analyst's personal belief rather than empirical evidence or classical reasoning.

 Verified video answer for a similar problem: